luapower/website/www/md/faq.md

 ## How do I install it?

-The best way to get to a runnable installation is with [luapower-git], which keeps everything under version control at all times, making it easy to add and remove packages, stay up-to-date, make pull requests, and even make deployments.
+The best way to get to a runnable installation is with [multigit][luapower-git], which keeps everything under version control at all times, making it easy to add and remove packages, stay up-to-date, make pull requests, and even make deployments.